 Fall 2025 Meeting: Hybrid (in-person/virtual)

 The New Jersey Association of Nurse Anesthetists (NJANA) is proud to present the Fall 2025 Conference on Saturday, October 4, 2025, a day packed with topics and information that you need to keep on top of the latest trends and get the advanced training and Continuing Education Credits you need to succeed.
+The in-person location is: New Jersey State Hospital Association, 760 Alexander Rd, Princeton, NJ, 08540

 CE Credit: To receive CE Credit you must complete a Self-Assessment Survey.
 A link will be emailed from events@njana.com to all registrants within 48 hrs. after the program.